JoryHogeveen/view-admin-as/readme.txt

 Only the capabilities that are allowed for your user are shown.
 You can deselect the capabilities by clicking on them.
 When you would like to see the results just click the apply button on the upper left.

-*Please note that as an administrator you don't have all capabilities listed by default.
+*Please note that as an administrator you don't have all capabilities marked as enabled by default.
 This is because WP overrules some capability checks for super admins. **This does not happen when you are in a view!***

 You can also filter the roles by name or select/deselect all capabilities.
 Note: When you select/deselect capabilities while you've filtered them only the capabilities shown by your filter are affected!